Holy League (1594)

 together with all most powerful neighbours of the Ottoman Empire, in spite of their mutual enmities.
-The league expected an assistance of the Balkan's Christian population.
+The league expected assistance from the Balkan's Christian population.

-The establishing of this Holy League was only partially successful, while Holy League managed to halt further Ottoman conquests in Europe.
+The establishing of this Holy League was only partially successful, while the Holy League managed to halt further Ottoman conquests in Europe.

 Preparations

 Already in 1583 a group of Cossacks proposed to the Pope to initiate crusade against the Ottomans.
 Ten years later, Aleksandar Komulović convinced the Pope to support his ambitious plan which also involved Cossacks.
 His plan was to establish military alliance which would undertake three pronged attack on Ottoman Empire.
 The first attack would be organized by the army of Poland led by Zamojski, the second attack would be led by Francesco Sforza toward Constantinople through Albania, while the third army of combined forces of Moldavia, Wallachia and Transylvania led by Andrew Batory would attack the Ottomans with support of Cossacks and Russia.

 The established of this Holy League was initiated by the papacy already in 1592–3.

 With the outbreak of the Long War, Clement VIII sent missions to Emperor Rudolf II, Philip II of Spain, and other princes.
 Clement VIII subsidized the Habsburgs with 600,000 scudi in 1594–95.
 About three million florins of subsidies were secured by Clement VIII over next ten years, as well as Italian auxiliary troops and France's neutrality toward Holy Roman Empire.
 The League was projected in grandiose scale, to also include Holy See, Spain and Venice.

 Clement VIII appealed to Spain and Venice in vain.
 He also hoped that the Swedish king Sigismund II would fight the Ottomans in his role as king of Poland.
 In 1597, Clement VIII sent a force under his nephew to Hungary.
 He did it again in 1598.